-- Develop a framework to support the implementation of child rights centric practical actions across business and community services. - Inform new and emerging professionals on what children and young people expect from them co-designing and co-creating a series them co-designing and dow" educational of "What You Need to Know" educational resources.

-Improve feedback mechanisms through partnering with children and young people on how they want to raise concerns, give feedback and express their views and opinions on the services they receive.

-Develop strategies to embed young people's perspectives and views into governance, leadership and operational frameworks through collaboration with key business and community leaders.
+- Develop a framework to support the implementation of child rights centric practical actions across business and community services. - Inform new and emerging professionals on what children and young people expect from them co-designing and co-creating a series of "What You Need to Know" resources. - Improve feedback mechanisms through partnering with children and young people on how they want to raise concerns, give feedback and express their views and opinions on the services they receive. - Develop strategies to embed young people's perspectives and views into governance, leadership and operational frameworks through collaboration with key business and community leaders.